xaviranik/boostimer/readme.txt

 ### Features

 - Display a countdown timer to highlight when the product will be restocked.
-- Display a countdown timer to highlight sell products purchase availability end days and time.
+- Display a countdown timer to highlight sale products purchase availability end days and time.
-- Display an auto restock countdown timer when the sell countdown timer ends.
+- Display stock timer automatically after sale timer when stock goes zero.
-- Manages restock and sell countdown for stock quantity
+- Manages restock and sell countdown for stock quantity.
+- Display sale timer and restock timer countdown for Simple Product.
-- Works for both Simple and Variable Products
+- Display restock timer countdown for Variable Product.
+- Display Sale timer countdown for External/Affiliate Product.
+- Customize Sale Timer and Restock Timer title.
+- Works seamlessly with [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) product - Simple, Variable.

+### Attractive User Interface

+A good UI can sometimes make a system even more attractive.
+WooAvailability has an intuitive minimal admin panel that allows the users to navigate easily and set the sale timer and stock timer settings.
+A simple refined countdown timer is shown on the frontend for the customers.

 == Installation ==